 - The Little Redis Book (Free Book, 2012) by Karl Seguin is a great free and concise book that will get you started with Redis.

 - Redis Cookbook (O'Reilly Media, 2011) by Tiago Macedo and Fred Oliveira.

 The following books have Redis related content but are not specifically about Redis:

 - Seven databases in seven weeks (The Pragmatic Bookshelf, 2012).

 - Mining the Social Web (O'Reilly Media, 2011)

 - Professional NoSQL (Wrox, 2011)

 The full list of Redis contributors can be found in the Redis contributors page at Github.
 However there are other forms of contributions such as ideas, testing, and bug reporting.
-When possible this contributions are acknowledged in the commit messages.
+When it is possible, contributions are acknowledged in commit messages.
 The mailing list archives and the Github issues page are good sources to find people active in the Redis community providing ideas and helping other users.